Pi Cluster Documentation

 secretName: root-secret

-Lets Encrypt provide publicly validated TLS certificates for free.
-Not need to generate auto-signed TLS Certificates for the websites that are not automatic validated by HTTP browsers.
+Let’s Encrypt provide publicly trusted TLS certificates for free.
+Not need to generate auto-signed TLS Certificates for the websites that are not automatically trusted by HTTP browsers.

-The process is the following, we issue a request for a certificate to Let’s Encrypt for a domain name that we own.
-Let’s Encrypt verifies that we own that domain by using an ACME DNS or HTTP validation mechanism.
+The process is the following, ACME client issues a request for a certificate to ACME server (Let’s Encrypt), for a domain name that we own.
+Let’s Encrypt verifies that we own that domain by using an ACME Challenge (DNS or HTTP validation mechanism).
 If the verification is successful, Let’s Encrypt provides us with certificates that cert-manager installs in our website (or other TLS encrypted endpoint).
 These certificates are good for 90 days before the process needs to be repeated.
 Cert-manager, however, will automatically keep the certificates up-to-date for us.

 For details see cert-manager ACME issuer type documentation